James Belcher: Early life

 Belcher was born at his father's house in St. James's churchyard, Bristol, on 15 April 1781.
 His maternal grandfather was Jack Slack (d.
 1778), a noted fighter, who had defeated Jack Broughton in April 1750.
 Although never formally apprenticed, 'Jem' Belcher became a butcher.

 Boxing career

-In his youth he became known for his pugilistic- and other- feats at Lansdown fair.
+In his youth, he became known for his pugilistic—and other—feats at Lansdown fair.
 Belcher was a natural fighter, described as "elegant" in style, whose skills were less due to instruction than his own ability.
 He was considered good-humoured, finely proportioned, and well-looking.
 He came to London in 1798 and sparred with Bill Warr, a veteran boxer, of Covent Garden, who concluded that Belcher was "a match for any man in the kingdom".
 On 12 April 1799, after a fight of thirty-three minutes, he beat Tom Jones of Paddington at Wormwood Scrubbs.

-He drew with champion Jack Bartholomew in a 51-round bout in 1799, but in the following year, on 18 May 1800, on Finchley Common, the 19-year-old Belcher, after seventeen rounds, knocked out the 37-year-old Bartholomew with a 'terrific' body blow to win the rematch and become champion.
+He drew with Jack Bartholomew in a 51-round bout in 1799, but in the following year, on 18 May 1800, on Finchley Common, the 19-year-old Belcher, after seventeen rounds, knocked out the 37-year-old Bartholomew with a 'terrific' body blow to win the rematch.